Allergy - food

 Skin creams can help soothe rashes.

 Epinephrine injection is used to prevent anaphylactic shock.
-If you have a food allergy that causes such a serious reaction, your doctor will have you carry an injectable epinepherine pen and teach you, and those with whom you spend a lot of time, how to use it in an emergency.
+If you have a food allergy that causes a serious reaction, your doctor will have you carry an injectable epinepherine pen and teach you, and those with whom you spend a lot of time, how to use it in an emergency.

 Nutrition and Dietary Supplements